UPDATED: February 13, 2018.

 Migraine is the least publicly funded of all neurological illnesses relative to its economic impact. [i]

-In this chart above, you can see the funding per patient.
-Funding figures have come directly from National Institutes of Health (NIH) Full Year 2015 actuals.[ii]
+In the chart above, you can see the funding per patient.
+Funding figures have come directly from National Institutes of Health (NIH) Full Year 2017 report.[ii]

 This chart shows clearly how poorly funded migraine compares to other conditions like epilepsy, schizophrenia and Parkinson’s.

-The 2016 budget is forecasted to be very similar.
+The 2018 budget is forecast to be very similar.